SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 3. Choose you project.

-4. Choose Northwind as Destination name.
+4. Choose Northwind as the Destination name.

-5. Choose "Yes", overwrite your settings and press "Finish".
+5. Choose "Yes", overwrite your settings, and press "Finish".